tez-capital/docs.tez.capital_content/en/getting-started/best-practices.md

 ### Using Wi-Fi

+> **⚠️ NOT RECOMMENDED**
+>
-Wi-Fi is not as realiable as a wired connection and can cause strange and random issues.
-It is highly recommended that you use a wired connection for your baking computer.
+> Wi-Fi is not as reliable as a wired Ethernet connection and can cause intermittent connectivity issues.
+Always use a wired connection for your baking computer.

 ### Using DHCP

+> **⚠️ NOT RECOMMENDED**
+>
-DHCP automatically assigns IP addresses to your computer.
-This can cause issues with your baking computer in the event where DHCP is unable to automatically renew its lease.
-It is highly recommended that you use a static IP address for your baking computer.
+> DHCP automatically assigns IP addresses to your computer.
+This can cause issues if DHCP fails to renew the lease automatically.
+Use a static IP address for your baking computer instead.

 ### Using your daily computer or laptop

+> **⚠️ NOT RECOMMENDED**
+>
-If you use your daily computer for baking, it's much more likely to have issues because of accidentally affecting either your baker's connection to the internet or your Ledger's connection to your baker.
+> Using your daily-use computer for baking increases the risk of accidentally disrupting either your baker's internet connection or your Ledger's USB connection.
+Use a dedicated machine for baking.

 ### Not using TezBake Discord or Telegram monitoring bots

+> **⚠️ NOT RECOMMENDED**
+>
-The TezBake Discord and Telegram bots are designed to monitor your baker's status and alert you if there are any issues.
-It is highly recommended that you use these bots to monitor your baker.
-Should your baker go offline, you will be notified immediately and can take action to fix the issue.
+> The TezBake Discord and Telegram bots monitor your baker's status and alert you immediately if issues arise.
+You should configure these monitoring bots to receive instant notifications when your baker goes offline.

 ---